Uberspace/lab/source/guide_tiddlywiki.rst

  [isabell@stardust ~]$ cd tiddlywiki
  [isabell@stardust tiddlywiki]$ touch myusers.csv

-Use your favorite editor to add a comma seperated list of usernames and passwords (as cleartext) into the created file.
+Use your favorite editor to add a comma separated list of usernames and passwords (as cleartext) into the created file.
 The first header row ``username,password`` must be added.

 ::